MohitBurkule/LTH/README.md

-# PUNE_WEATHER
+# Lottery Ticket Hypothesis

-A Dashboard showing weather in Pune,India from 2006 to 2020
+A Vsiualization of lottery ticket hypothesis done in streamlit